-For new concrete, let concrete dry for 10 to 14 days after being poured so that water can evaporate from the interior, then apply Trojan.
-Use a low pressure sprayer (Hudson type) or any sprayer operated at no more than 20 psi.
+Let the concrete dry for 10 to 14 days after being poured so that water can evaporate from the interior, then apply Trojan.
+Use a low-pressure sprayer (Hudson type) or any sprayer operated at no more than 20 psi.

-If applying Trojan over older concrete, clean first with Nu Look Concrete Cleaner to remove all dirt and debris.
+Clean first with Nu Look Concrete Cleaner to remove all dirt and debris.
 Use a 3000-psi pressure washer to clean.
-Allow to dry.
-Spray Trojan onto entire surface area using approximately 1 gallon per 200 square feet.
-Allow to dry.
+Allow drying.
+Spray Trojan onto the entire surface area using approximately 1 gallon per 200 square feet.
+Allow drying.

-If applying Trojan over masonry/brick, clean using Easy Brick Cleaner to remove all dirt and debris.
+Clean using Easy Brick Cleaner to remove all dirt and debris.
 Use a 3000-psi pressure washer to clean.
-Allow to dry.
-Spray Trojan onto entire surface area using approximately 1 gallon per 200 square feet.
-Allow to dry.
+Allow drying.
+Spray Trojan onto the entire surface area using approximately 1 gallon per 200 square feet.
+Allow drying.

 Allow 5 to 7 days for completion of penetration/curing process.

-Allow to dry completely (3 days) prior to the application of paint if that is desired.
+Allow drying completely (3 days) prior to the application of paint if that is desired.
 Trojan will waterproof the surface so well that non-moisture resistant paints (such as but not limited to latex) should NOT be used.
 Use only good quality moisture-resistant paints such as acrylic or oil-based paint.